 New Updated COVID-19 Boosters

-At the beginning of September 2022, the Centers for Disease Control and Prevent (CDC) released new recommendations for individuals to receive a new updated COVID-19 booster.
+The Centers for Disease Control and Prevention (CDC) released new recommendations for individuals to receive a new updated COVID-19 booster.
 The newly updated booster, also known as a bivalent vaccine, protects against the Omicron BA.4 and BA.5 variants that are more transmissible and immune-evading.

 The specific recommendations by age group are as follows: